-And I survive.
-I manage.
-Because I’m an adult, and that’s what adults are supposed to do.
-Contextualize things and understand that you’re not so special as to be protected from offense.
+I survive and I manage because I’m an adult, because that’s what adults are supposed to do.
+You’re not so special as to be protected from offense.
 Because if you’re special enough to be protected from offense, so am I, and let’s just split things up so we can live in our tribes and let America fall apart.

 The impression is that Slave Leia is being retired because of the sensibilities of an easily-offended segment of the population.